nowaksolutions/archon-homelab/ARCHON-WS01/ARCHON-WS01-overview.md

 **ARCHON-WS01** is a purpose-built **digital forensics and security analysis workstation** designed to support real-world investigative workflows, artifact analysis, and controlled execution of suspicious files.

-It functions as both a **practical DFIR platform** and a **hands-on training environment**, enabling direct interaction with the types of data and behaviors analysts encounter in operational environments.
+It operates as a **hands-on DFIR platform**, enabling practical interaction with endpoint data, attacker behavior, and investigative processes.

 ---